Daksh2060/node-pool-linked-list/README.md

    }
    ```

-   To delete a list, in this case one with static items:
+   To delete a list, in this case, one with static items:

    ```bash
    List_free(list1, pItemFreeFn_static);